Latest

 Writing a research paper is always about structure: a central research question, supporting data, methodology, results, and contextual discussion.
 That structure is what organizes my notes.
 My students hear me say this often: without a research question, the paper collapses.
 StrataWrite reflects that same philosophy.

 The name is inspired by archaeology.
 Strata are the layers of sediment and soil that accumulate over time, preserving artifacts of past lives.
 Similarly, StrataWrite layers notes, sources, and structures into something coherent.
-It also echoes ideas from practice theory (“structures structuring structures”) and even assembly theory in physics.
+It also echoes ideas from practice theory and even assembly theory in physics.

 How StrataWrite Works